anietieasuquo/one-line-story/README.md

 <br>
 Despite being a minimal implementation, it's still a full-stack application with a React/Redux frontend and a Node.js backend.
 <br>
 I would say try not to judge the UI/UX too harshly, as this was done in a limited time.
-Realistically speaking, in a real-world scenario much would be done differently.
+In a real-world scenario a lot of things would be done differently.
 <br>

 ## User stories